-“Fiduciary” is a label that indicates to consumers that what they’re buying is good for them-not unlike “organic” food.
+“Fiduciary” is a label that indicates to consumers that what they’re buying is good for them.

-So, when you buy “organic,” there could still be other “inorganic” substances mixed in to improve yield or preserve shelf life, color and appearance.
-Yet the label says “organic.”
+Because of these USDA rules, when you buy “organic,” there could still be inorganic substances mixed in to improve yield or preserve shelf life, color, and appearance.
+Despite these elements, the label will still say “organic.”

-Similarly, many investors assume that their financial advisors act in their best interests and provide “pure and healthy” advice.
-But shockingly, prior to this ruling, retirement advisors and brokers were only required to provide advice that was “suitable” for clients.
+Many investors assume that their financial advisors act in their best interests and provide “pure and healthy” advice, just as consumers assume that “organic” food will actually be organic.
+Unfortunately, until recently, retirement advisors and brokers were only required to provide advice that was “suitable” for clients.

-The DOL’s new rule “requires more retirement investment advisers to put their client's best interest first, by expanding the types of retirement advice covered by fiduciary protections.”
+It was only in 2016 that the Department of Labor introduced a rule requiring “more retirement investment advisers to put their client's best interest first, by expanding the types of retirement advice covered by fiduciary protections.”